Dead Heat (1988 film): Plot

 The two of them pay another visit to Rebecca, who says that she might have found a way to keep Roger in healthy condition indefinitely, but the unsure nature of the theory has him decide to spend his final hours finding the man who killed him.
-Doug splits from Roger, agreeing to meet back at Randi's home, while Roger and Randi pay a visit to Laudermilk's tomb.
+Doug splits from Roger, agreeing to meet back at Randi's home, while Roger and Randi pay a visit to Loudermilk's tomb.
 Randi admits she's not his daughter, more a protégé or daughter he'd never had.
 While there, they encounter a numeric code, which Roger discovers later is a vital clue.
 Upon returning to Randi's home, they find Doug dead, having been suspended and drowned in a fish tank for some time.
-Randi tells Roger that she too is undead, having been one of Laudermilk's first test subjects for resurrection, shortly before abruptly dissolving while asking for Roger's forgiveness.
+Randi tells Roger that she too is undead, having been one of Loudermilk's first test subjects for resurrection, shortly before abruptly dissolving while asking for Roger's forgiveness.

 Roger confronts the head coroner Dr. Ernest McNab, Rebecca's boss, who was linked to the secret numeric code that Roger had found.
 Roger also has determined that McNab reanimated the robbers to steal for him all while keeping his hands clean, in addition to killing Doug and himself.
 But McNab turns the tables on Roger, capturing him, then locking him in an ambulance with Rebecca's dead body, after killing her, in order to wait out his last hour to dissolution.
 He releases the brakes on the ambulance and puts it in neutral, sending it careening down the highway into a massive collision, from which he emerges, even more zombified and scarred almost beyond recognition.
-He returns to the laboratory where McNab and a resurrected Laudermilk are pitching the resurrection machine to a group of very rich clients.
-Mortis charges in and in the ensuing crossfire between him and McNab's men a few of the rich clients are killed, leaving Laudermilk cowering in a corner.
+He returns to the laboratory where McNab and a resurrected Loudermilk are pitching the resurrection machine to a group of very rich clients.
+Mortis charges in and in the ensuing crossfire between him and McNab's men a few of the rich clients are killed, leaving Loudermilk cowering in a corner.

 McNab reveals a test subject; Doug, resurrected by the machine.
 But because he's been dead for hours, the brain deterioration leaves him little more than an obedient zombie with no memory of who Roger is.
 Before he can obey McNab's orders to kill Mortis, however, Roger manages to trigger Doug's short-term memory and bring him back to normal.
 The pair go after McNab who immediately kills himself before they can do anything.
 Roger and Doug put McNab onto the resurrection table and resurrect him.
 But to exact revenge, Roger starts the resurrection process again and it overloads, causing a screaming McNab to explode in the machine.
-Despite Laudermilk's pleas and promises of eternal life, the pair then destroy the machine completely, leaving the room pondering about the afterlife and reincarnation; Doug's fond wish of being reincarnated as a girl's bicycle seat intriguing the both of them.
+Despite Loudermilk's pleas and promises of eternal life, the pair then destroy the machine completely, leaving the room pondering about the afterlife and reincarnation; Doug's fond wish of being reincarnated as a girl's bicycle seat intriguing the both of them.
 The film ends with Roger stating, "This could be the end of a beautiful friendship."